 Can I get banned from Reddit?

-Yes, you can definitely get banned from Reddit if you are a spammer or just a terrible person who spreads hate and negativity.
+Yes, you can definitely get banned from Reddit if you are a spammer or attempt to use the platform to spread hate and negativity.
 It won't ban you from reading, but from participating.
 And once you are banned, you are done for good.
 Again, just be mindful and play according to the rules.
+If you follow the rules of each subreddit and are a friendly person, you have nothing to worry about.

 Can I get banned from a subreddit?